Ending violence against children in Cambodia

 Parents in Cambodia strive to provide care and protection for their children.
 However – for lots of reasons – many parents also struggle to create a safe and positive home environment.

-Recent reports found around half of Cambodian children experience some form of violence; roughly one-quarter of children reported emotional abuse by a parent, caregiver or adult relative, and more than 6% of girls and 5% of boys aged 13–17 reported being sexually abused1.
+Reports have found around half of Cambodian children experience some form of violence; roughly one-quarter of children reported emotional abuse by a parent, caregiver or adult relative, and more than 6% of girls and 5% of boys aged 13–17 reported being sexually abused1.

 Abuse also happens at school and in institutional care homes where teachers and care workers can be perpetrators of violence against children.
 Violence is gendered too, and girls tend to experience more physical and sexual violence than boys.